donejs/donejs/docs/place-my-order.md

 Some things worth pointing out:

-- Since `states` and `cities` return a promise, we can check the promise status via `isResolved` and `isPending` and once resolved get the actual value with `states.value` and `cities.value`.
+- Since `states` and `cities` return a promise, we can check the promise's status via `isResolved` and `isPending` and once resolved get the actual value with `states.value` and `cities.value`.
 This also allows us to easily show loading indicators and disable the select fields while loading data.
 - The `state` and `city` properties are bound to their select fields via [can-value](http://canjs.com/docs/can.view.bindings.can-value.html)

 Now we have a component that lets us select state and city and displays the appropriate restaurant list.

 ### Update the demo page

 We already have an existing demo page at [src/restaurant/list/list.html](http://localhost:8080/src/restaurant/list/list.html).
-We want to update it to use fixtures to demonstrate the use of the component:
+We'll update it to load fixtures so it can demonstrate the use of the pmo-restaurnt-list component:

 ```html
 <script type="text/stache" can-autorender>